tantikristanti/NERD_KID/README.md

 **4. Execute the application**

 *a.
 Getting instances and classes correspond to each class from [Grobid-Ner](https://github.com/kermitt2/grobid-ner/tree/master/grobid-ner/resources/dataset/ner/corpus/xml/final)*

 ```$ mvn exec:java -Dexec.mainClass="preprocessing.OpenXMLFileGrobidNer"```

-- New data is in XML format which can be easily copied directly to the file `/data/xml/annotatedCorpus.xml`
+- New data is in XML format which can be easily copied directly to the file "/data/xml/annotatedCorpus.xml"
-- The result can be seen in `/result/resultCSVAnnotatedCorpus.csv`
+- The result can be seen in "/result/resultCSVAnnotatedCorpus.csv"

 *b.
 Model training using Random Forest classification [SMILE](https://github.com/haifengl/smile/)*

 ```$ mvn exec:java -Dexec.mainClass="smile.MainSmile"```

-- New data can be put in `/data/[file].arff`
-- Input needed are 1) training data file (and testing data file if exist) ; 2) percentage of training data ; 3) the name of result file
+- Input needed are 1) training data file (and testing data file if exist) ; 2) percentage of training data
-- The result can be seen in `/result/[file].txt`

 *c.
 Access NERD's Rest API*

 ```$ mvn exec:java -Dexec.mainClass="rest.MainCallRestAPINerd"```

-- The example of how to enter the correct URL and Query can be seen in `data/example/exampleCurlNERD.txt`
+- The example of how to enter the correct URL and Query can be seen in "data/example/exampleCurlNERD.txt"
-- The result can be seen in `/result/Result_CurlNERD.json`

-*c.
+*d.
 Access Wikidata's API*

 (still working on it)

-*d.
+*e.
 Building new model to be predicted by models exist that trained by Random Forest (classification)*

 (still working on it)

-*c.
+*f.
 Getting the new predicted result*

 (still working on it)